syncfusion-content/javascript-docs/js/Diagram/Scroll-Settings.md

 ## Scrollable Area

-You can restrict scrolling beyond any particular rectangular area using the `scrollableArea` property of scroll settings.
-To restrict scrolling beyind any custom region, you have to set the `scrollLimit` as "limited".
+You can restrict scrolling beyond any particular rectangular area by using the `scrollableArea` property of scroll settings.
+To restrict scrolling beyond any custom region, you have to set the `scrollLimit` as "limited".
 The following code example illustrates how to customize scrollable area.

 {% highlight js %}

       $("#diagram").ejDiagram({
             pageSettings: {
-                  //Set scroll limit as limited
+                  //Sets scroll limit as limited
                   scrollLimit: "limited",
-                  //Set the limited scrollable area
+                  //Sets the limited scrollable area
                   scrollableArea: {
                         x: 0,
                         y: 0,